-Vocationally, I’m a musician.
+I’m a musician.
 More specifically, a conductor.
-But I was more of a generalist until the last 15 years or so: I have experience with choirs but have a mediocre voice; I play horn in bands, orchestras, and chamber groups; and I arrange and compose.
-I’ve written more than 100 Christian hymns and songs and have arranged nearly 300 more; my present focus of brass and mixed instrumental works make up most of the rest of my portfolio.
-I think only about 2% of the pop music “artists” out there are genuinely artistic, and I think the Beatles, Barbra Streisand, Britney, Eminem, and Elvis are all overrated.
-Linda Ronstadt, Kansas, Billy Joel, Mariah Carey, Michael Card, and Michael W. Smith, however, had/have more talent.
-(Elton John and Michael Jackson and maybe Madonna might had/have talent, but their personas or personal habits were so repulsive that I could never watch or listen long enough to find out.)
+But I was more of a generalist until the turn of the 21st century.
+I have experience with choirs but have a mediocre voice; I play horn and other brass instruments in bands, orchestras, and chamber groups; and I arrange and compose.
+I’ve written more than 100 Christian hymns and songs and have arranged more than 500 more; my present focus of brass and mixed instrumental works make up most of the rest of my portfolio.
+I think only about 2% of the pop music “artists” out there are genuinely artistic, and I think the Beatles, Barbra Streisand, and Elvis are all overrated.

 I am a pretty strong Windows user who abhors all things Mac.
 I used to nest “if” statements and write mainframe-access scripts, and I got a Web/HTML certificate from a university’s night program while working days.
 I dictate (and compulsively capitalize and punctuate) my texts, because, in the words of Lynne Truss, I think “proper punctuation is both the sign and the cause of clear thinking.”
 The Windows “My Music” folder label makes me do a double-take, because music is first visual/score-based for me, and I have more notation files and way more hard-copy music scores than I do .mp3s and .wavs.
-I also have 1300+ CDs, 200 vinyl records, and, 200+ cassettes.
+I also have 1300+ CDs, 300 vinyl records, and a bunch of cassettes.
 Every time I have to make a technology or electronics purchase, I have difficulty communicating with the teeny-boppers who have been alive for a shorter period of time than I’ve been computing, and who think every device or app is a toy.
 I maintain a sense of the derivation and history of the word “app” and the notion of “stereo,” full-frequency-range sound that attempts to imitate good acoustics.